Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 3 of 365. **Brave and thouthful!**
-- DAY: Friday, Went to HBSS, i am gratefull, Blessed to see another day, my c took me to the hair salon, got my hair washed,
+- DAY: Friday, Went to HBSS, i am gratefull, Blessed to see another day, my c took me to the hair salon, got my hair washed, deep conditioned

 gotta lock in in nsbe, hopefully